-

 Career Opportunities

-The Higher Diploma in Data Analytics responds to a strong and growing demand for graduates with skills in data analysis across all industry sectors.
+The Postgraduate Diploma in Data Analytics responds to a strong and growing demand for graduates with skills in data analysis across all industry sectors.
 Every industry has seen a huge growth in the amount of data which they generate and collect, which represents a very valuable resource for companies.
 Demand for workers with specialist data skills like data scientists and data engineers has increased dramatically over the past five years according to recent surveys.
-Skills Ireland estimates a demand for Big Data/Analytics roles to the tune of up to 62,000 in Ireland by 2020.
 Roles that will be suitable for graduates of this programme include:

 Who’s Suited to This Course